wawilliams003/complimentsAI-pages/privacy-policy.md

 ---

-## 3. Data Storage & Security
-- Your data is stored securely and only retained as long as needed for the purposes described.
-- We take reasonable measures to protect your information, but no method of storage or transmission is 100% secure.

----

 ## 4. Sharing of Information
 We do **not** sell your data.
 We may share limited information only in the following cases: